FiestaHeroes/Fiesta-Heroes-Universal-Launcher/README.md

 Location=patches

 [Control]
-; Change this to disable the start button during your server maintenance.
+; Modify this setting to deactivate the start button while performing maintenance on your server.
 ; 1 = Maintenance mode is enabled.
 MaintenanceMode=0
 ```
-> **Notes:**
+#### Notes:
-> When creating your patch archive, please make sure to keep the same folder structure as your client.
+Ensure to maintain the identical folder structure as your client when creating your patch archive.
-> Let's say you're going to patch the ItemInfo.shn file for example.
-You want your patch1.rar to look like this: ```ressystem/ItemInfo.shn```
->
+Suppose you intend to patch the ```ItemInfo.shn file```, for instance.
+In that case, you must ensure that your patch1.rar file appears as follows: ```ressystem/ItemInfo.shn```.

-> Also, if you don't know how to enable RAR4 compression, here is a quick [tutorial](https://techdows.com/2017/08/winrar-use-rar4-format-default-instead-rar-5-0.html).
+Also, if you don't know how to enable RAR4 compression, here is a quick [tutorial](https://techdows.com/2017/08/winrar-use-rar4-format-default-instead-rar-5-0.html).

 <h2 align="center">
   <br>